open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/documentation.md

 ### vcenter.resource_pool.memory.private

-The portion of memory, in MB, that is granted to a virtual machine from non-shared host memory.
+The amount of memory that is granted to a VM from non-shared host memory.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |